percymamedy/candidate-challenge-full-stack/README.md

 ## WHAT IS EXPECTED IN YOUR TOOLBELT?
 * A Modern Front End Framework: VueJS, ReactJS, Angular or Alpine & Livewire
+* Performance oriented architecture and design (Tools and services necessary to optimise the application)
 * [Tailwind CSS](https://tailwindcss.com/) (We'd really like you to give it a try)
 * [Laravel Framework](https://laravel.com) for the backend.
 You can use anything for the DB.
 Please include migrations and seed data
 * Github (or Bitbucket/Gitlab if you must!)